mesosphere/dcos-docs-site/pages/1.11/administering-clusters/backup-and-restore/backup-restore-cli/index.md

 **Important:** See the [Limitations](/1.11/administering-clusters/backup-and-restore/#limitations) of backup and restore.

 # Back up a cluster

 Backups are stored on the local file system of the master node.
-Backup state is maintained by a service running in the cluster and backup/restore operations are initiated by hitting this service directly.
+The backup state is maintained by a service running in the cluster.
+Backup and restore operations are initiated by hitting this service directly.

 1. Create a backup and assign it a meaningful label.
    The label has the following restrictions: